 G2.1 Maintain consistency with defining and valued neighbourhood patterns.
-Contrasts should be created only if the development is significant on a neighbourhood or city-wide scale and/or accommodates a unique or publicly significant function.
+Contrasts should be created only if the development is significant on a district or city-wide scale and/or accommodates a unique or publicly significant function.

-Defining and valued patterns will be determined by an analysis of the setting for the development and reference to documents such as Council character studies and Community Plans.
+Defining and valued patterns can be determined by analysing the setting for the development, and by referring to documents such as Council character studies, heritage area reports and Community Plans.